Hostinger Quietly Blocks ChatGPT, Claude, and Perplexity from Reading Your Site. Their Support Confirmed It.

 Three options, in order of effort:

 1. Move to a VPS plan on Hostinger.
-The bot-protection toggle exists there; you can turn it off.
+The bot-protection toggle exists there and you can turn it off.
 Cheapest path if you're already invested in their dashboard.

 2. Front your origin with Cloudflare.
-Point your DNS at Cloudflare, set the AI Crawl Control to "Allow" for search bots (OAI-SearchBot, ChatGPT-User, PerplexityBot, ClaudeBot, Google-Extended) and "Block" for training-only bots (GPTBot, anthropic-ai, CCBot, Bytespider) if you care about that distinction.
-Cloudflare's edge serves crawler requests directly from cache and the Hostinger origin layer never sees them.
-Watch the Cloudflare default-block trap while you're there — turning AI bots on is a manual setting since July 2025.
+Point your DNS at Cloudflare, set AI Crawl Control to "Allow" for the search bots (OAI-SearchBot, ChatGPT-User, PerplexityBot, ClaudeBot, Google-Extended) and "Block" for training-only bots (GPTBot, anthropic-ai, CCBot, Bytespider) if you care about that split.
+Cloudflare's edge serves crawler requests from cache and the Hostinger origin layer never sees them.
+Mind the Cloudflare default-block trap while you're in there - turning AI bots on is a manual setting since July 2025, so you can swap one silent block for another if you're not careful.

 3. Move hosts.
-Most VPS providers (DigitalOcean, OVH, AWS Lightsail, Linode) don't run an inline bot-challenge layer for AI crawler IPs.
-If you were considering migrating anyway, this is the forcing function.
+Most VPS providers (DigitalOcean, OVH, AWS Lightsail, Linode) don't run an inline bot-challenge layer against AI crawler IPs.
+If you were eyeing a migration anyway, this is the forcing function.

-The Hosting Checker can't guarantee a bot will be blocked tomorrow — bot-protection rules change, and Hostinger has been slowly walking back some of the more aggressive defaults under public pressure.
+The Hosting Checker can't guarantee a bot will be blocked tomorrow - bot-protection rules change, and Hostinger has been quietly walking back some of the more aggressive defaults under public pressure.
 What it can do is tell you whether, right now, today, ChatGPT Search and Perplexity can fetch your page when they try.
-That's the only signal that matters for AI search visibility, and it's the one your hosting dashboard won't show you.
+That's the only signal that matters for AI search visibility, and it's exactly the one your hosting dashboard will never show you.

-Hat tip to Marin Popov for getting Hostinger to put it on the record.
+Hat tip to Marin Popov for getting Hostinger to put this on the record.

 Run the Hosting Checker on your store →